Curried Yogurt Marinated Chicken

 Add a new versatile chicken recipe to your rotation with this curried yogurt marinated chicken!
-This recipe is made with common ingredients but produces flavorful and tender chicken.
-In this post, I share illustrated step-by-step directions, recipe substitutions, serving recommendations, and more.
+This recipe is made with common ingredients but produces flavorful and tender meat.
+Perfect as a main dish, on rice bowls and salads, in wraps, and more!

 Please tell me I'm not alone when I say that there's no such thing as too many good chicken recipes.